juren53/HST-Metadata/README.md

 1. Export HST PDB metadata to a CSV file.
 2. Gather relevant TIFF files and embed them with CSV metadata
 3. Scale TIFF images to 800 x 800 pixel JPGs, retaining the aspect ratio
-4. Add copyright overlay to JPEGs as required
+4. Add copyright watermark to JPEGs as required
 5. Upload the JPGs to NARA Catalog.

 More detail in LAA's Project Overview at: